HakaiInstitute/hakai-ckan-records-checks/docs/issues/no-version.md

     </tr>
     <tr>
       <td>2024-07-24</td>
-      <td>Bathymetry for Six Lakes on Calvert and Hecate Islands - 2016 - British Columbia - Canada</td>
+      <td>Baseline Limnology of Lakes in the Kwakshua Watersheds of Calvert and Hecate Islands, BC.
+2016-2019 v2.0</td>
       <td>INFO</td>
       <td>No version</td>
     </tr>